-In recent years, the general increase in the costs of raw material in world markets has negatively affected the profitability of the Corporation.
+Although fairly stable in the recent years, the general volatility in the costs of raw material in world markets could negatively affect the profitability of the Corporation.

 The Corporation purchases a significant amount of steel from a broad range of forging houses.
 In most cases, forging houses own the dies and the Corporation owns exclusivity rights to their use.